DHHR reports more than 2.88 million Covid-19 cases have been completed

-CHARLESTON – The West Virginia Department of Health and Human Resources (DHHR) reports as of May 24, there have been 2,885,043 total confirmatory laboratory results received for Covid-19, with 160,354 total cases and 2,775 deaths.
+The West Virginia Department of Health and Human Resources (DHHR) reports as of May 25, there have been 2,889,332 total confirmatory laboratory results received for Covid-19, with 160,587 total cases and 2,782 deaths.

-DHHR has confirmed the deaths of a 66-year-old male from Clay County, a 49-year-old female from Marshall County, and a 77-year-old female from Wood County.
+DHHR has confirmed the deaths of a 60-year-old female from Cabell County, a 74-year-old male from Wood County, a 57-year-old female from Kanawha County, a 70-year-old male from Fayette County, an 88-year-old male from Morgan County, a 72-year-old female from Nicholas County, and a 61-year-old female from Lincoln County.

-“With increased vaccine access, we have the power as individuals and a state to stop further loss of life,” said Bill J. Crouch, DHHR Cabinet secretary.
-“If you or a family member are over the age of 12 and have not yet received a Covid vaccine, schedule one today at www.vaccines.gov.”
+“When we lose someone we love, the grief can be hard to bear,” said Bill J. Crouch, DHHR Cabinet secretary.
+“We can and must stop Covid-19 through vaccination.
+Visit www.vaccines.gov to see all options for clinics.”

 West Virginians 12 years and older are eligible for a Covid-19 vaccine.
 If you have not received your shot and need help finding one, call 1-833-734-0965 or visit www.vaccines.gov.
 Visit www.coronavirus.wv.gov for information on the Covid-19 vaccines.

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Boone, Jefferson, Lincoln, Marshall, Mineral, Monongalia, Morgan, Ohio, Pendleton, Preston and Wayne counties.
+Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Brooke, Clay, Fayette, Grant, Jefferson, Lincoln, Logan, Mason, Mingo, Morgan and Wyoming counties.

 Barbour County